hoangsvit/eplus.dev/clzjjz0bo002009idbhshbvqh.md

 Answer the following multiple choice questions to reinforce your understanding of the concepts covered so far.

-Which of the following is NOT a supported authentication provider for Firebase Authentication?FacebookTikTokEmail and passwordGoogle
+Which of the following is NOT a supported authentication provider for Firebase Authentication?

-**Submit**
+* Facebook

+* TikTok

+* Email and password

+* Google

-Firebase only supports Google Cloud AuthenticationTrueFalse
+Firebase only supports Google Cloud Authentication

-**Submit**
+* True

+* False

 ### **Task 4.
 Hosting**